Felony murder rule: Criticism

 Some commentators regard the rule of transferred intent as a legal fiction whereby the law pretends that the person who intended one wrongful act also intends all the consequences of that act, however unforeseen.
-Others regard it as an example of strict liability whereby a person who chooses to commit a crime is considered absolutely responsible for all possible consequences of that action.
-Lord Mustill regards the historical rule as a convergence of those views.
+Others regard it as an example of strict liability, whereby a person who chooses to commit a crime is considered absolutely responsible for all possible consequences of that action.
+Lord Mustill regarded the historical rule as a convergence of those views.

-Some critics of the felony murder rule argue that the rule is unjust because it requires no intent to kill.
-In the United States, for example, 20-year-old Florida resident Ryan Holle was convicted of first-degree murder for lending his car to a friend after his friend told him that he intended to go beat an 18-year-old woman.
+Some critics of the felony murder rule argue that the rule is unjust because it does not require intent to kill.
+In the United States, for example, twenty-year-old Florida resident Ryan Holle was convicted of first-degree murder for lending his car to a friend after his friend told him that he intended to go beat an eighteen-year-old woman.
 The friend took the car and beat the girl to death.

-Negotiating away the felony murder charge as part of a plea bargain can result in sentences which are magnitudes of order longer than would be the case if all other charges were considered together, but isolated from the felony murder charge.
+Negotiating away the felony murder charge as part of a plea bargain can result in sentences which are much longer than would be the case if all other charges were considered together, but isolated from the felony murder charge.
 A review of criminal convictions in Minnesota found that most white defendants convicted of felony murder were originally charged with more serious offenses, while for most Black defendants convicted of felony murder it was the most serious offense initially charged.
 Almost half of defendants charged with felony murder in Minnesota are under the age of 25.
 The average sentence is 24 years.

-In the context of police shootings and Black Lives Matter, increasing attention has been focused on the issue of felony murder charges covering up the use of excessive force or careless use of extreme force by the police.
+In the context of police shootings, increasing attention has been focused on the issue of felony murder charges covering up the use of excessive force or careless use of extreme force by the police.
 This occurs because the death is interpreted as a consequence of a criminal act.
-As a result, liability for the death is transferred in its entirety away from the shooting officer, regardless of whether the victim of a police shooting was armed, or whether the officer in question had a record of previous excessive force.
+As a result, liability for the death is transferred in its entirety away from the shooting officer, regardless of whether the victim of a police shooting was armed or whether the officer in question had a record of previous excessive force.
 In such cases, there may be no incentive for a police officer or a police department to alter their standard procedures.

 In favor of the rule, it can be argued that the rule affirms the principle of the sanctity of human life by imposing harsher penalties for crimes that destroy human life.